 Habitat: Duckweed is found in quite waters, forming large floating mats as the division of the body can occur rapidly.
 The large mats shade out light from plants beneath, giving Duckweed an area free of competition.
 This is an important food for ducks, fish and birds.

 Names: The genus, Lemna is Greek referring to a lake or other body of water and the species name is used to refer to smaller of more minor plants.
 Some authorities, such as U of M Herbarium, have now placed the Lemnas in the family Araceae (Arum).
-Flora of North America still lists the family as Lemnaceae.
+Flora of North America has not yet reflected this in their digital file and still lists the family as Lemnaceae.
+The author name for the plant classification - 'L.' - refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: There is a Greater Duckweed, Spirodela polyrrhiza, which is widespread in Minnesota, but there the bodies have 5 to 15 roots per frond.
 However the most important distinction is that the University of Minnesota and the MN DNR report that most species identified as L. minor are really L. turionifera, the Turion Duckweed, and that that species is the widespread species, whereas L. minor is found infrequently.
-The differences are that L. turionifera has a more rounded body, 1 to 1.5x as long as wide, and for overwintering, it forms small buds (turions) which drop to the bottom for overwintering and these form new plants in the spring.
+The differences are that L. turionifera has a more rounded body, 1 to 1.5x as long as wide, there is a row of tiny projections along the mid-line of the frond upper surface and usually some reddish color beneath.
+For overwintering, it forms small buds (turions) which drop to the bottom for overwintering and these form new plants in the spring.

 Below: A distinguishing characteristic of the Lemna genus is the single root from each plant body.